danyalejandro/imgzoompan/README.md

 distance between data points) or zooming out (decrementing the distance between data points) depends on the direction of rotation of the mouse wheel.

-Notice that this code **modifies** the **WindowScrollWheelFcn** callback function in your figure, loosing any of its previous functionality.
+Notice that this code **modifies** the **WindowScrollWheelFcn** callback function in your Figure, loosing any of its previous functionality.
+All mouse events are captured at the Figure object (which might not be the element you use to display your image).

 ## Usage and examples: